sakbarpu/DQuAS/README.md

 In current state the model used is the [`bert-based-uncased`](https://huggingface.co/bert-base-uncased) model.

-The model has 110M parameters and is
+The BERT model has 110M parameters and is pretrained on a large text corpus of Wikipedia and news articles on two different tasks (1) MLM (masked language model) and (2) Next sentence prediction.

-For fine-tuning on our binary classification task, we provide (question, candidate) pairs as input sequence and use the `[CLS]` Layer used for classification.
-The embedding for this layer is sent as input to a Linear layer with just one sigmoid output.
-The sigmoid output tells us whether the prediction is positive (1) or negative (0).
+For fine-tuning on our binary classification task, we provide (question, candidate) pairs as input sequence and use the `[CLS]` embedding for classification.
+The embedding for this token is provided as input to a Linear layer with just one sigmoid output.
+The sigmoid output tells us probability that there is a match between question and candiate.
+We can threshold the probability estimate to determine whether the prediction is positive (1) or negative (0).
 For the training examples, the model is trained using (question, candidate) pairs.

+The binary classifier is trained using binary cross entropy loss or `BCEWithLogitsLoss` in PyTorch with `AdamW` optimizer.

 ### Why it works?